pabloripoll/docker-symfony-6-php-fpm-8/README.md

 ## Remove Containers

-To destroy both symfony and database containers
+To stop and remove both symfony and database containers from docker network use the following Makefile recipe
 ```bash
 $ make project-destroy